Trilarion/opensourcegames/entries/fltk_recycling_game.md

 - Assets license: LGPL
 - Developer: Yuri D'Elia

-Simple arcade game where you control a guy who is trying to sort the garbage falling from above into three recycling containers.
+Control a guy who is trying to sort the garbage falling from above into three recycling containers.

 ## Building